Signed Into Law

 Which agencies enforce HB3093?

-HB3093 is enforced by County Assessor-Collectors, Appraisal Districts and Governing Bodies of Affected Taxing Units (Gulf Coast counties with pop. < 500,000).
+HB3093 is enforced by Appraisal Districts, County Assessor-Collectors and Governing Bodies of Affected Taxing Units (Gulf Coast counties with pop. < 500,000).

 Q

-The compliance urgency for HB3093 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3093 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q